nih-cfde/published-documentation/README.md

 To update documents or layout relating to `cfde-submit`, make changes to https://github.com/nih-cfde/cfde-submit

-The robot checks hourly for changes to the `master` branch of these repositories.
+The robot checks hourly for changes to these repositories.
 We recommend working in a personal branch, and pushing those changes to `master` once you are happy with them.

 The only consideration for content changes is appropriate/correct linking.